 You've probably been hearing a lot about Artificial Intelligence (AI) chatbots such as ChatGPT and Gemini, and you may be wondering about using them as search engines.
 This amazing technology is already proving useful in so many ways, but at this point in time, it's important to verify the information it generates.
 To learn more, see the newsfeed articles below.

 If you're ready to experiment with AI chatbots, try UC Berkeley's Chatbot Arena, which offers a selection of chatbots and allows you to compare results.
+For more AI tools, visit AI for Students.

 For more information on artificial intelligence in higher education, visit Keeping Up with AI: Assorted Resources for College Educators.

 These AI-powered tools can help you discover and analyze academic papers related to your field of study.
 Some require a paid subscription or institutional login for access to all features.
-As with all AI tools, use with discretion and carefully evaluate results.

 This experimental search engine lets you skim the top million (or 100k, 10k, 1k, or 100) hits off of your Google search results to reveal the sites that never make it to the top.